 - No evidence of frustration, as she has more time to process her thoughts

 Sam has severe ME.
-He is very bright and keen to be successful in gaining his GCSEs; however, he is unable to cope with too many lessons and, frequently, he can only manage half-an-hour at a time.
+He is very bright and keen to be successful in gaining his GCSEs; but he is unable to cope with too many lessons and, frequently, he can only manage half-an-hour at a time.